buk7456/FreeTX/doc/counters.md

 # Counters
-A counters stores and shows the number of times a particular event has occurred, in relationship to a clock signal.
+A counter stores and shows the number of times a particular event has occurred, in relationship to a clock signal.

 <p align="left">
 <img src="images/screenshots/counters_basic.png" style="margin-right: 10px;"/>